ma921/SOBER/README.md

 - BoTorch

 ## Tutorials for practitioners/researchers
-We prepared the detailed explanations about how to customize SOBER for your tasks.
+We prepared the detailed explanations about how to customize SOBER for your tasks. <br>
-See ./tutorials
+See `tutorials`.
 - 01 How does SOBER work?
 - 02 Customise prior for various domain type
 - 03 Customise acquisition function